billoxbury/blitscan/scrape/README.md

 ## Metrication

 The file _scraper_dashboard.Rmd_ is now run as part of the process.
 This automatically generates the HTML file  _scraper_dashboard.html_ in _reports_.
+(NOTE: annoyingly GitHub won't render the HTML file, but it's easily downloaded and viewed on your desktop.)

 ## Design thoughts